seunomosowon/TA-mailclient/README.md

 **Install to search head** - (Standalone or Search head cluster)

-- Install the support add-on located at ```TA-mailclient/appserver/SA-mailclient.tgz``` on the search head.
+- Deploy the props.conf and transforms.conf from TA-mailclient to the search head.
-If using search head cluster, install the SA-mailclient.tgz via a search head deployer.
+If using search head cluster, deploy the props.conf and transforms.conf via a search head deployer.

 # <step>